 Helen Steele and Dave Morris joined London Greenpeace in 1980.
-“London Greenpeace”, although sounding like an arm of the multinational protest merchants, was not linked with Greenpeace International at all.
+“London Greenpeace”, sounds like an arm of the multinational protest merchants, but was not actually linked with Greenpeace International at all.
 The Londoners considered Greenpeace “too centralised and mainstream for their tastes”.
 These Londoners were the true believers.
 They made Che Guevara look like a Tory back-bencher from Kensington.

 In 1986, five of the London Greenpeacers were presumably having just another ordinary day.
 They stood outside McDonalds.
 They handed out leaflets stating how multinational corporations were causing the downfall of the fabric of society.
 They drank free trade coffee.
 They tried to smash the State.

 Little did they know that on this day, they would actually get close.

 Before that day, Helen Steele was a part-time bartender and Dave Morris an unemployed postal worker.
 Not exactly the well-heeled supervillains that are usually the ones bringing down society from their secret lairs.
 These were ordinary people taking ordinary actions.
 So bring on the revolution.
 London Greenpeace campaigned for social change on a whole range of issues and in 1986 distributed the pamphlet “What’s wrong with McDonalds?: Everything they don’t want you to know”.
 Steele and Morris were two of those outside a McDonalds restaurant that day, and they were not there for the fries.
 They handed out the pamphlet, smiled earnestly and probably then went home for vegan dinners.

 Previously, McDonalds had a successful strategy to deal with those who criticised them.
 It sued people.
 Lots of people.
 High, wide and all sorts.
 “Would you like a writ with that?” their process server would probably ask.